uafgeotools/mtuq/docs/user_guide/gallery_mt.rst

 After the above command finishes, the data structure `ds` will hold moment tensors and corresponding misfit values.

-If reguarly-spaced moment tensors were chosen for `sources`, then `ds` will look something like:
+For a grid of regulary-spaced moment tensors, `ds` may look something like:

 .. code::